This Butternut Squash & Sausage Pizza will quickly become your next fall obsession, guaranteed. Give it a try and you’ll see just how delicious it is.

 If for some reason you don’t really love butternut squash, you can substitute it with pumpkin or sweet potato.
 All three have similar sweetness that pairs really well with sausage.

-I love to use Jimmy Dean’s sage saugage for this pizza, but when that’s not available, any ground pork sausage will work.
+I love to use Jimmy Dean’s sage sausage for this pizza, but when that’s not available, any ground pork sausage will work.
 If you want to make this a vegetarian pizza, you can increase the amount of onions, or replace with a meatless sausage.

 What Rack of the Oven Should You Cook Your Pizza On?